tea2x/quantum-purse-key-vault/README.npm.md

    * Imports master seed then encrypting it with the provided password.
    *
    * **Parameters**:
-   * - `seed_phrase: Uint8Array` - The mnemonic phrase as a UTF-8 encoded Uint8Array to import.
-There're only 2 options accepted: 48 or 72 words.
+   * - `seed_phrase: Uint8Array` - The mnemonic phrase as a valid UTF-8 encoded Uint8Array to import.
+There're only 3 options accepted: 36, 54 or 72 words.
    * - `password: Uint8Array` - The password used to encrypt the translated master seed.
    *
    * **Returns**: